CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 </plist>

-For those interested in delving deeper into DevOps, you can refer to the official k8s Runner documentation.
+For those interested in diving deeper into DevOps, you can refer to the official k8s Runner documentation.

 Complete Project Repo